islamnafi/krishibandhon-integrated-platform-for-farmer-financial-services/README.md

 ## Overview

 **Krishibandhon** is a Django-based web application designed to serve as an integrated platform for managing financial and advisory services tailored for farmers.
-It connects farmers with service providers such as grant agencies, insurance companies, loan providers, investors, and advisors—helping them access financial aid, crop-related guidance, and investment opportunities.
+It connects farmers with service providers such as grant agencies, insurance companies, loan providers, investors, and advisors to help them access financial aid, crop-related guidance, and investment opportunities.

 ---